Join a worship ministry:

 Altar Guild — A volunteer group whose ministry is to care for the altar, vestments, vessels, and altar linens of the parish.
 Altar Guild members prepare the sanctuary for services, and clean up afterwards.

-Counters — Our counting teams, chaired by Alan Casamajor, are responsible for counting the weekly offerings and taking the deposits to the bank.
+Counters — Help count the weekly offerings and taking the deposits to the bank.
 Counting is done on Mondays (except in cases of Monday bank holidays, then counting is done on Tuesdays) at a time mutually agreeable to the partners scheduled.
 Counting is always done in pairs, and the pairings are randomized.
 The two primary qualifications are attention to detail (our records must balance to the penny!) and confidentiality (privacy is paramount!).
 Training is provided before starting, and periodically scheduled for updates and review.

-Choir — Lead the congregation is song under the direction of our Music Director, Stefano Flavoni.
+Choir — Lead the congregation in song under the direction of our Music Director, Velma Chan.

 Vestry — Take a leadership role, help guide the business of the church, attend monthly vestry meetings, and participate in a weekend retreat in January.